msalemor/sk-dev-training/README.md

 ## When and when not to choose Semantic Kernel

 **> Note:** Semantic Kernel is still in preview.
-I have encountered weekly breaking changes.
-It is not recommend it for production.
+It is not yet recommend it for production.

 ### When